llelik/storagegrid-audit-analysis-calc/README.md

 All keys found testing with a sample log from v11.4 are in the Python script.
 If your log contains any field that's not accounted for, you'll see them called out in console output.

-#### How can one ensure that no audit log file is deleted before it's copied
+#### How can one ensure that no audit log file is deleted before it's copied out of Admin Node

 - Admin Node requires [200 GB space for audit logs](http://docs.netapp.com/sgws-114/topic/com.netapp.doc.sg-install-vmw/GUID-D1F77A07-11E1-4FB7-B958-B330A1C9E035.html?resultof=%22%61%75%64%69%74%2e%6c%6f%67%22%20)
 - Every day logs are [rotated and compressed](http://docs.netapp.com/sgws-114/topic/com.netapp.doc.sg-audit/GUID-33B77138-D408-4D4F-9994-D2E8C3101FF2.html?resultof=%22%61%75%64%69%74%2e%6c%6f%67%22%20%22%72%6f%74%61%74%65%22%20%22%72%6f%74%61%74%22%20), so assuming 20 GB of log files per day, there's at least 24 hours to get the compressed log file out before it's deleted.
 The NetApp Support site has a KB about expanding the space for logs.